Full Ellipsoid Embeddings and Toric Mutations

 Now assume that we arrive at the surface near the interior node, constructed in Proposition \ref{prp:local interior}, with $m_3$ straight (green) $\bbw_3$ cycles, parallel to the original one, and $m_1$ (red) $\bbw_1$ cycle, linking the original curve $c$ times.
 We can adjust the new red curves, so that the curves arrive linking the dimer model over one red/blue vertex as in Figure \ref{fig:Local_linking} (a).

-\begin{proposition} Considering the above setup and $d\in\N$ as in Proposition \ref{prp:Link_dimer}.
+\begin{proposition} Consider the above setup and $d\in\N$ as in Proposition \ref{prp:Link_dimer}.
 Then there exists a symplectic surface connecting the $m_3$ $\bbw_3$-cycles (green) and $m_1$ $\bbw_1$-cycles (red), with $m_2$ $\bbw_2$-cycles (blue), linking the original $\bbw_2$-cycles $(c + d)$ times. \end{proposition}

 \begin{proof} At each vertex having the linking of the red curves, we construct a local model as illustrated by Figure \ref{fig:Local_linking} (a) and (b).
 We note that the new blue chain links the original blue at the red linking number plus 1.
 In Figure \ref{fig:Local_linking}, the red cycles are linking 4 times and the new blue cycle links 5 times the original blue cycle.
 (A generalization of the picture is clear.)
 Now we add blue links to the remaining intersections of the originals blue and red curves, as in \ref{item:Links} of the algorithm of Proposition \ref{prp:Link_dimer}.
 Then we can run \ref{item:connect}, \ref{item:shade} of the above algorithm in an analogous fashion, noting that the local model of Figure \ref{fig:Local_linking} (b) is well adapted for that. \end{proof}